 Brushing stimulates blood circulation to the skin, which creates healthier skin and coat due to an increased amount of sebaceous gland secretions.

 Additional benefits of grooming can be that you can quickly discover any lumps and bumps your cat may have developed or the presence of parasites such as fleas and ticks.

 Older cats especially may need help with grooming as advancing years can make it difficult for your cat to get into the required positions to groom himself properly.

 How often should I groom my cat?

-Daily grooming is recommended for cats with long hair, this should only take 5 or 10 minutes.
-Shorthaired cats can get away with being groomed less often.
+A daily groom for cats with long hair; this should only take 5 or 10 minutes.

-Grooming mitt – The grooming mitt is a good option to use on short haired breeds of cats such as Siamese, Singapuras etc.
+Grooming mitt – The grooming mitt is a great option to use on short haired breeds of cats such as Siamese, Singapuras etc.

 Cat grooming brushes and combs are readily available from your local pet store or supermarket.

 - Begin at the head and work your way down to the tail.
 Brush your cat in the direction of the hair.
 Talk calmly to your cat as you are grooming.
 Regularly remove the dead hair from the brush and discard.
 Be careful not to brush too hard; it should feel enjoyable to your cat, not painful.